 Approach

-Typical absence seizures without a history of generalized tonic-clonic seizures (childhood absence epilepsy)
+Typical absence seizures without a history of generalised tonic-clonic seizures (childhood absence epilepsy [CAE])

-Typical absence seizures with a history of generalized tonic-clonic seizures (CAE, JAE, JME)
+Typical absence seizures with a history of generalised tonic-clonic seizures (CAE, JAE, JME)

 Atypical absence seizures